A7med7x7/chameo/README.md

 >[!NOTE]
 >
->ReproGen makes the cloud infrastructure **easy** for you, so inthe  best cases, you won't have to write or modify the Docker-Compose file, your images, or worry about how to set up the servers.
+>Chameo makes the cloud infrastructure **easy** for you, so inthe  best cases, you won't have to write or modify the Docker-Compose file, your images, or worry about how to set up the servers.
 The generated project handles this for you by hiding the complexity involved when setting up the environment, and lets you spin your virtual machine very quickly

 ---
 ### Install copier